-Support will be given to ensure all public schools in Western Australia have the infrastructure to administer the test by 2019.
-This will included providing advice on how many devices they need to administer the test, their network capabilities and how to manage their technical infrastructure.
-Schools will be able to stagger testing times over nine days, which will enable schools with smaller bandwidths and/or limited devices to complete the tests online.
+Support has been given to ensure public schools in Western Australia have the infrastructure to administer the test.
+This included providing advice on how many devices they need to administer the test, their network capabilities and how to manage their technical infrastructure.
+Schools are able to stagger testing times over nine days, which enables schools with smaller bandwidths and/or limited devices to complete the tests online.

-School staff will be trained so they have proficient ICT skills and the confidence to administer the online assessment and support their students.
+School staff have been trained so they have proficient ICT skills and the confidence to administer the online assessment and support their students.

-Students will continue to develop their ICT skills as part of their school curriculum and they will also be given a practice test for them to become familiar with using the online platform.
+Students continue to develop their ICT skills as part of their school curriculum and they are given a practice test for them to become familiar with using the online platform.